MarsTechHAN/ch552tool/README.md

 python3 -mpip install pyusb
 ```

-* Mac Os
+* Mac OS
- > For Mac Os, you need to install both libusb and pyusb.
+ > For Mac OS, you need to install both libusb and pyusb.

 ```bash
 # If you dont have brew installed.